leems-dreems/car-driver/notes/road generator notes.md

+# Questions

+- How best to look for points on adjacent lanes, e.g. to link astar points and allow pathfinding to consider lane-switching?
+- How to consider all lanes on a road when choosing start & end points of astar path?
+Currently just searching for points in a 10m radius of closest point
+- How best to link next & prior lanes, including at intersections?

 # AStar3D pathfinding (Godot 4.4, Road Gen 0.7.0)

 Notes on using AStar3D with Road Generator to plot a road route between two points, which may or may not be on-road.
 This route can be used for high-level navigation, and possibly for displaying on a map if then converted to 2D.